Service mesh 101: What is a service mesh?

 To solve these challenges, many organizations are forced to custom code governance considerations behind microservices into the service code itself.
 This complexity can stifle innovation and agility, negating the promise of microservices.

 Service mesh is already viewed as a crucial component in helping solve the operational challenges in managing and governing microservices.
-According to Gartner and IDC, companies deploying microservices to production will require some form of service mesh capabilities to scale.
+Companies deploying microservices to production will require some form of service mesh capabilities to scale.

 A service mesh is used to abstract these governance considerations, regardless of the technology used to build.
 A service mesh is an independent architectural layer that allows for:

 A service mesh does not solve all challenges in the microservices lifecycle on its own.
 Organizations still need a way to easily publish and reuse microservices across teams.
 Furthermore, a service mesh only provides these benefits to the set of microservices within a specific deployment chosen.
+While a service mesh handles internal "east-west" traffic, an api gateway is often required to manage "north-south" traffic coming from outside the cluster.
 Organizations need a way to centrally view and govern all their services, regardless of language or deployment model.

 In the most ideal case, an organization can discover, manage, and secure any service in a single, unified platform.
 With Anypoint Service Mesh, customers can discover, manage and secure all services inside any Kubernetes cluster directly within Anypoint Platform.